-Laptop Computer
+Computer Requirements

-A laptop computer with wireless capability and access to the internet is required for attendance in all programs of study and should be obtained prior to the first day of class.
-Minimum requirements are listed on the University's website at https://harrisburgu.edu/it-resource-center/.
+All programs involving face-to-face or 'in-class' instruction require a laptop computer to be obtained prior to the first day of class.
+For any fully online programs or for any secondary machine, students are free to use desktop computers that meet the requirements listed on the University's website at https://harrisburgu.edu/it-resource-center/.
 The cost is approximately \$700 to \$1,200.